 The introduction of advanced biomedical equipment has received a mixed response from professionals in this field and the public.
 Hospitals find it difficult to adopt such technologies because they have to shift their systems entirely to welcome the new tools.

 In the study of Salminen et al. (2014, p.456), entrepreneurship is a relatively old concept regarding healthcare.
-There was important work done during World War Two by individuals who came to the rescue of injured people.
-The motivation to serve humanity is an underlying reason why a significant number of people wish to enter this field.
+There was important work done during World War II by individuals who came to the rescue of injured people.
+The motivation to serve humanity is an underlying reason why many people wish to enter this field.
 However, the subdued pace of innovation in healthcare is attributed to the global market in healthcare (Naughton and Foss, 2019, p.
 55-64).
 Financial factors cause a significant hindrance to advanced biomedical technologies being used in widespread health facilities.
 Some individuals have developed electronic health services independently, but they cannot be considered effective in every region of the world.

 Thongpravati et al. (2016, p.1222) highlight that Information and Communication Technologies (ICTs) have been used in healthcare and have been observed to have massive potential in several domains in the area.
-From conventional administrative work to highly advanced surgical treatments, advanced biomedical technologies can play their role in making this sector more efficient.
-The development of electronic healthcare platforms has enabled users to access doctors' services at any time and location in the world.
-Modern applications can monitor heart rate, blood pressure, sugar level, and many other things which are essential for a routine health check-up (Thongpravati et al., 2016, p.
+From conventional administrative work to highly advanced surgical treatments, advanced biomedical technologies can make this sector more efficient.
+The development of electronic healthcare platforms has enabled users to access doctors' services anywhere in the world.
+Modern applications can monitor heart rate, blood pressure, sugar level, and many other things essential for a routine health check-up (Thongpravati et al., 2016, p.
 1222).
-The recent development in the Internet of Things (IoT) and Artificial Intelligence (AI) is still finding their way into the health sector on a large scale (Aceto et al., 2018, p.
+The recent development in the Internet of Things (IoT) and Artificial Intelligence (AI) are still finding their way into the health sector on a large scale (Aceto et al., 2018, p.
 125).
-However, the use of advanced biomedical machines for treatment and microelectronic devices such as sensors and implanted devices used in surgery are widely used worldwide.
-The vast number of intelligent devices allows a non-medical person to check and diagnose the majority of problems related to healthcare which is a significant indicator of the level of innovation in this profession (Batterham et al., 2016, p.
+However, the use of advanced biomedical machines for treatment and microelectronic devices such as sensors and implanted devices used in surgery is widely used worldwide.
+The vast number of intelligent devices allows a non-medical person to check and diagnose most healthcare-related problems, which is a significant indicator of the level of innovation in this profession (Batterham et al., 2016, p.
 4).

 The challenges in implementing modern biomedical systems in the healthcare sector are highly varied and complex.
 While the potential benefit of such tools cannot be ignored, their utilization is still a question mark for many countries worldwide.
-People are not willing to spend a fortune on their treatments even if they have the resources because several technologies are new and have not been tested.
+People are unwilling to spend a fortune on their treatments even if they have the resources because several new technologies have not been tested.
 In this review, the researcher has studied the entrepreneurs in this profession, the range of innovative technologies being used, the challenges in their implementation, and the theoretical framework related to this study.
 All of the data is taken from resources that lie in the past six years to keep the analysis up to date.

 From the developed research objectives, it can be easily identified that the research philosophy of positivism can help explore different challenges experienced by the healthcare sector's entrepreneurs in implementing advanced biomedical technologies.
 Moreover, the positivist research philosophy helped the researchers deduce the solutions for overcoming the experienced challenges by the healthcare entrepreneurs of the UK.
 Further, the researchers used the qualitative method of research so that the study may find a descriptive perception of participants related to the research topic.
 Moreover, the researchers used the primary data collection method.

-Entrepreneurs are the ones that see the capacity for investment or future growth in any industry. n terms of medical sectors, entrepreneurs represent innovation, as they bring innovative ideas in front of top management to utilize competencies and resources for taking the organization towards growth (Naughton and Foss, 2019, pp. 55-64).
+Entrepreneurs are the ones who see the capacity for investment or future growth in any industry.
+In terms of medical sectors, entrepreneurs represent innovation, as they bring innovative ideas in front of top management to utilize competencies and resources for taking the organization towards growth (Naughton and Foss, 2019, pp. 55-64).
 Certain no of the statements from an entrepreneur indicated that:

-“I have been an entrepreneur for around eight years, I solely bring creativity to the healthcare sector via investing in modern technology.
-My particular focus has been on biomedical technology as this technology plays a prominent role in minimizing the operational cost of healthcare institutions.
-It minimizes the pressure from patients related to their cost of healthcare, that gives me satisfaction.
-Then medical institution incurs a low cost, it leads to profitability and this biomedical technology such as laser surgery and prosthetics improve the quality of treatment hence attracting more patients which also results in more profit. o I try my best to persuade the usage of advanced biomedical technology at healthcare institution via investing in them to improve the quality of healthcare”.
+“I have been an entrepreneur for around eight years; I solely bring creativity to the healthcare sector via investing in modern technology.
+My particular focus has been biomedical technology, as this technology plays a prominent role in minimizing the operational cost of healthcare institutions.
+It minimizes the pressure from patients related to their cost of healthcare, which gives me satisfaction.
+Then, medical institutions incur a low cost, which leads to profitability, and biomedical technology, such as laser surgery and prosthetics, improves the treatment quality, attracting more patients, which also results in more profit.
+I try my best to persuade the usage of advanced biomedical technology at healthcare institutions via investing in them to improve healthcare quality”.

 By analyzing the above statement, it can be evaluated that entrepreneurs invest in advanced biomedical technology to improve healthcare quality and bring innovation to the treatment process to attract patients.
 Moreover, applying advanced biomedical technology increases the profitability of healthcare institutions by reducing operational costs.